d-bl/MAE-gf/docs/bias.md

 ## Introduction
 ![p-tradbias]
 Traditionally, a bias ground is made as follows: make two stitches diagonally, make a stitch in the middle with these two, make two diagonal, stitch in the middle, etc.

-[p-tradbias]: ../images/bias/w-tradbias.png?align=right "traditional bias"

 ## Traditional Bias Ground
 ![traditional][p-0221-tr]